 - The City shall continue to monitor HCD's website for Notices of Funding Ability (NOFA) and other funding sources quarterly. - The City will explore new funding sources for affordable housing such as the Community Revitalization and Investment Authority (CRIA) and Enhanced Infrastructure Financing District (EIFD) as a potential replacement for the loss of redevelopment to fund affordable housing production. - The City will coordinate with other Salinas Valley Cities to facilitate alternative funding mechanisms by advocating that agricultural businesses contribute to a housing trust fund for the construction of affordable housing for the permanent agricultural workforce, which was identified in the Farmworker Housing Study and Action Plan For Salinas Valley and Pajaro Valley, which was partially funded by the five Salinas Valley cities including Soledad.
 Wine grape growers adopted a similar self-assessment in Napa to facilitate farmworker housing and is viewed as a best practice. - The City shall actively assist qualified developers in preparation of applications for State and federal housing grants and loans as they become available and in finding appropriate land suitable for affordable housing development.
-Prioritize sites in higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas and the neighborhoods near San Rafael Aztecs and the Miramonte Specific Plan area.
+Prioritize sites in higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park area and the neighborhood east of Orchard Lane and north of La Colina Street in the northeast part of the city and the Miramonte Specific Plan area.

-Responsible Agency/Department: Community and Economic Development Department Time Frames: Monitor HCD's website for Notices of Funding Ability (NOFA) and other funding sources quarterly.
+Responsible Agency/Department: Community and Economic Development Department

+Time Frames: Monitor HCD's website for Notices of Funding Ability (NOFA) and other funding sources quarterly.
 Seek grant opportunities annually and more frequently when City staff resources allow.
 Contact qualified developers at least annually and ongoing, when assistance is requested.
 Coordinate quarterly with the Salinas Valley cities starting in 2024 to develop a proposal for an alternative funding mechanism for affordable farmworker housing.
 Convene meetings with agricultural businesses in 2025 to develop a plan for this alternative funding mechanism with implementation beginning in 2026.